Survival of the Artist

 BP Lecture Theatre

-The Mosaic Rooms, in association with Shubbak Festival 2017, presents Survival of the Artist, a one day conference of talks and performance which asks how art can survive and respond in times of civil and political conflict.
+The Mosaic Rooms, in association with Shubbak Festival 2017, presents Survival of the Artist, a one day symposium of talks and performance which asks how art and artists in the Arab world can survive and respond in times of conflict and censorship.

-Artists, curators, collectors, cultural commentators and institutions in the region are at increasing risk.
-We hear from individuals, institutions and commentators about these challenges and how some artists and art spaces endure and continue to thrive in the most challenging conditions.
+Artists, curators, cultural commentators and institutions in the region are at increasing risk.
+We hear from inspirational artists and thinkers from across the Arab world about these challenges and how some artists and art spaces are enduring and thriving in the most challenging conditions.
 From Palmyra to Mosul, the destruction of ancient sites through armed violence has been widely reported in the media; the day ends with artists who are responding to these threats to cultural heritage.

 The conference is divided into three sessions, looking at the themes of censorship, artists at risk and heritage destruction.
 Sessions will include presentations from each of the participants, panel discussions and audience Q&As.